-If a graduate student's undergraduate grade point average is below 2.5 then the student may be admitted on probation.
-Students admitted on probation must complete 12 graduate credits of satisfactory work with a minimum overall grade point average of 3.0 in order to be changed from Probation Status to Full Admission status.
+If a graduate student's undergraduate grade point average is below 2.0, then the student may be admitted on probation.
+Students admitted on probation must complete 9 graduate credits of satisfactory work with a minimum overall grade point average of 2.0 in order to be changed from Probation Status to Full Admission status.
+A graduate student admitted on probation to the ThM program must complete 9 post-graduate credits of satisfactory work with a minimum overall grade point average of 3.0, in order to be changed from Probation Status to Full Admission status.